 SAFMC Policies for Flow-altering Projects

-The SAFMC establishes the following general policies related projects resulting in hydrologic alterations, to clarify and augment the general policies already adopted in the Habitat Plan and Comprehensive Habitat Amendment (SAFMC 1998a; SAFMC 1998b):
+The SAFMC establishes the following general policies related to projects resulting in hydrologic alterations, to clarify and augment the general policies already adopted in the Habitat Plan and Comprehensive Habitat Amendment (SAFMC 1998a; SAFMC 1998b):

-Projects should avoid, minimize and where possible offset damage to EFH and EFH-HAPCs.
+1) Projects should avoid, minimize and where possible offset damage to EFH and EFH-HAPCs, diadromous fishes, state and federally-listed species, Federal critical habitat, and State Critical Habitat Areas (CHAs).

-2) Projects requiring expanded EFH consultation should provide detailed analyses of possible impacts to each type of EFH, with careful and detailed analyses of possible impacts to EFH-HAPCs and state Critical Habitat Areas (CHAs), including short and long-term, and population and ecosystem scale effects.
+2) Projects should provide detailed analyses of possible impacts to EFH, EFH-HAPCs, diadromous fishes, state and federally-listed species, Federal critical habitat, and CHAs..This should include careful and detailed analyses of possible impacts , including short-term, long-term, population, and ecosystem-scale effects.
 Agencies with oversight authority should require expanded EFH consultation.

-3) Projects requiring expanded EFH consultation should provide a full range of alternatives, along with assessments of the relative impacts of each on each type of EFH, HAPC and CHAs.
+3) Projects should provide a full range of alternatives, along with assessments of the relative impacts of each on each type of EFH, EFH-HAPC, diadromous fishes, state and federally-listed species, Federal critical habitat, and CHAs.

-4) Projects should avoid impacts on EFH, HAPCs and CHAs that are shown to be avoidable through the alternatives analysis, and minimize impacts that are not.
+4) Projects should avoid impacts on EFH, EFH-HAPCs, diadromous fishes, state and federally-listed species, Federal critical habitat, and CHAs that are shown to be avoidable through the alternatives analysis, and minimize impacts that are not.

-5) Projects should include assessments of potential unavoidable damage to EFH and other marine resources, using conservative assumptions.
+5) Projects should include assessments of potential unavoidable damage to EFH and other marine resources.

-6) Projects should be conditioned on the avoidance of avoidable impacts, and should include compensatory mitigation for all reasonably predictable impacts to EFH, taking into account uncertainty about these effects.
-Mitigation should be local, up-front and in-kind, and should be adequately monitored, wherever possible.
+6) Projects should be conditioned on the avoidance of impacts, and the minimization of unavoidable impacts.
+Compensatory mitigation should be required for all unavoidable impacts to EFH, EFH-HAPCs, diadromous fishes, state and federally-listed species, Federal critical habitat, and CHAs, taking into account uncertainty about these effects.
+Mitigation should be local, up-front and in-kind, and should be adequately monitored.

-7) Projects should include baseline and project-related monitoring adequate to document pre-project conditions and impacts of the projects on EFH.
+7) Projects should include baseline and project-related monitoring adequate to document pre-project conditions and impacts of the projects on EFH, EFH-HAPCs, diadromous fishes, state and federally-listed species, Federal critical habitat, and CHAs.

-8) All assessments should be based upon the best available science, and be appropriately conservative so as to follow precautionary principles as developed for various federal and state policies.
+8) All assessments should be based upon the best available science.